jesusmarket/jesusmarket/wp-content/plugins/simple-membership/readme.txt

 https://simple-membership-plugin.com/

 == Changelog ==

+= 3.3.6 =
+- Added a new option so the admin notification email content can be customized from the email settings menu of the plugin.

+= 3.3.5 =
+- Added nonce check on the edit profile form.
+- Added an extra check for the membership level data on the registration form.
+- Minimum WordPress version requirement updated to v4.0.

+= 3.3.4 =
+- If you are editing the post protection settings of a post that belongs to a protected category, it will now show a message in the protection settings box to let you know.
+- Improved nonce check with the protection settings saving functionality.

+= 3.3.3 =
+- Improvements for a recurring payment received transaction.
+It will update the profile even if the membership level setting is using a duration type value.
+- Fixed CSRF vulnerabilies.
+- Added nonce verification check in various admin side actions.
+- Added is_admin() check for various admin side actions.
+- Added current_user_can() check for various admin side actions.

 = 3.3.2 =
 - You can now view a member's last accessed date and time value by editing the member's profile from the admin dashboard.